DDoSolitary/LxRunOffline/README.md

 [![Build status](https://img.shields.io/appveyor/ci/ddosolitary/lxrunoffline/master.svg)](https://ci.appveyor.com/project/ddosolitary/lxrunoffline)
 [![Chocolatey](https://img.shields.io/chocolatey/v/lxrunoffline.svg)](https://chocolatey.org/packages/lxrunoffline)

-A full-featured utility for *Windows Subsystem for Linux (WSL)*.
+A full-featured utility for managing *Windows Subsystem for Linux (WSL)*.

 # Features

-- No Internet access required when installing.
-- Install any Linux distros to any location on your disk.
+- Install any Linux distro to any directory on your computer.
-- Moving existing installations to other locations.
+- Move an existing installation to another directory.
-- Duplicating existing installations.
-(To create backups.)
-- Register existing installation directories.
-(For portable usage.)
+- Duplicate(copy) an existing installation.
+- Register an existing installation directory.
+This enables you to install to a USB stick and use it on different computers.
-- Running arbitrary Linux commands on installations.
+- Run arbitrary Linux commands in a specified installation.
-- Configure default user, environment variables and various configuration flags.
+- Configure default user, environment variables and [various flags](https://msdn.microsoft.com/en-us/library/windows/desktop/mt826872(v=vs.85).aspx).
+- Export configuration to an XML file and import from the file.
+(Coming soon.)
+- Export an installation to a tar file.
+(Coming soon.)

 # Install